Installing

 Wrap Strings

-Then, once everything looks correct, clickQuetzal: Wrap Strings
+Then, once everything looks correct, clickQuetzal: Wrap Strings in the top right of your code editor.

 Your file should now look like this: